 competitors/pet professionals try to make them see how irresponsible it is to make false claims that could result in a puppy not being able to stay in their new home when they get older... (and the puppy fur is replaced by the adult coat which is more likely to induce an allergy reaction)... they usually just become more insistent... and THEN they drop the ultimate false claim spread by these people - that they don't shed because they are Multigeneration crossbreed puppies...
 (FACEPALM!)... and there sits that puppy scared and alone in a shelter not understanding what he did wrong... because little Johnny was highly allergic to the puppy which ended up shedding like a beast!
 I apologize for ranting, but this is just one of the many stories that I hear daily.
 This is also the reason why we choose to refer to our Aussie x Poodle cross puppies as AussiePOOS instead of AussieDOODLES.
 While they are in fact the same, we aren't about just cashing in on the "doodle craze".

 Ok, back to multi-gen breeding.
 So to be fair, yes, the coat consistency (of texture) is improved.
 The coat typically gets a bit softer in future generations.
-They still can shed.
+They still can and DO shed.
 Many very minimally, just like most of the first generation shed very minimally.
 But some shed a LOT.
 In fact, as the owner of a grooming salon, I am a bit of an expert on the subject.
 I have found that almost every heavy shedding doodle that has come into my salon was a Multigen.
 I mention the shedding first because that seems to be the first question that comes up with potential puppy families.
 Unfortunately, the problem with Multigens is often much deeper than a bit of loose hair.

 The benefits of the practice of crossbreeding are FACT.
 However, I cannot stress enough the importance of genetic testing the purebred parents for every disease that tests have been developed for.
 If all it takes is a simple cheek swab to prevent breeding puppies with potential future health problems...
 Those genes can and should be completely eliminated from any breeding program.
 The diseases/disorders that cross into all breeds and do not yet have a genetic test available can still be minimized by a thorough knowledge of the ENTIRE health history of a breeding animal's last 3 generations (at minimum).
 Unfortunately many "breeders" do not have any health testing completed on their breeding dogs (many aren't even registered purebreds either).
 It takes a chunk out of their profit margin, so they again turn to some rehearsed sales pitch to convince potential puppy buyers that it is somehow unnecessary.
 Some claim they do various health testing but have not, or worse show results from another dog altogether and claim it to be their own.
 It is very important to ask to see verification of testing and results, and that those results show that dog to be permanently identified prior to that testing by a microchip or other permanent method.
 Many of the genetic laboratories have options that allow breeders to post the results of their breeding dogs online for public viewing.

-However, one of the biggest offences in my book are those that advertise multi-generation (f1b, f2, f3, and so on) crossbreeds as if they are more desirable, when in fact in most cases, it goes against the very fundamental reason we cross-breed in the first place, hybrid vigor, or the scientific term, heterosis.
+However, one of the biggest offences in my book are those that advertise multi-generation (f2, f3, and so on) crossbreeds as if they are more desirable, when in fact in most cases, it goes against the very fundamental reason we cross-breed in the first place, hybrid vigor, or the scientific term, heterosis.
 To explain it in the most basic way, many purebred lines are riddled with diseases due to inbreeding or bloodlines that trace back to the same small handful of dogs.
 Each parent throws 1 copy of a particular gene to their offspring.
 If only 1 parent throws the particular gene, the offspring can be carriers of the gene, but not have that particular disease themselves.
 If both parents throw a copy of that particular gene to the offspring, now they can have the disease.
 Although there are some diseases which span all breeds, many diseases/disorders are inherent to a particular breed or group of breeds.
 When you crossbreed two different purebred lines, that FIRST GENERATION is typically extremely healthy.
 This is because their genetic makeup is coming from two different PUREBRED lines, making it much less likely for them to have the same disease/disorder gene coming from BOTH parents needed to cause disease.
 When you take that extremely healthy first generation crossbreed and breed it back into one of the purebred breeds, their offspring (F1b puppies) have the potential to now have both copies of the gene necessary to cause the diseases common to that particular purebred parent breed.
 Even worse are those breeders that take that healthy first generation crossbreed and completely ruin it by breeding it back to another crossbreed.
 Now their offspring (F2, F3, etc.) have the potential to now have both copies of the gene necessary to cause all of the diseases inherent to BOTH purebred parent breeds!!
 When these "breeders" mix a crossbreed with another crossbreed OR a crossbreed back to one of the purebred parent breeds, they are starting the cycle over again, putting looks above health.
 There are a few exceptions to this as noted below.

 It is for this reason that I advise families to ask what breed are the parents... if the response is anything other than a purebred dog... avoid that breeder unless you are willing to do your due diligence in researching that breeder!
+Look for F1 or F1b litters only.
 Multigeneration crossbreeding should ONLY be attempted by the most experienced and educated breeders that are willing and able to keep the strictest of records and possess the moral integrity to undertake such breedings.
 By breeding multi-generation, the breeder is attempting to create a new breed which produces consistent results and breeds true.
 Strict records must be kept for such an undertaking, otherwise they are breeding for profit only with no regard to breed integrity.

 Ok so what should you look for in a Multi-generation crossbreed?
 What are the exceptions?